 Click Here to learn more about the Amex Gold Card.

 And finally, there's the old kid on the block with a new look.
 The refreshed American Express® Green card is potentially lucrative, with a welcome offer bonus of 50,000 points after spending $2,000 within three months.
 The card also comes with a $100 membership credit toward CLEAR, the privately run security program, and another $100 credit for Loungebuddy.

 Click Here to learn more about the American Express Green Card.
 All information about The American Express® Green Card has been collected independently by Thrifty Traveler.

-It’s not quite as simple as using your points toward a great flight deal, but transferring Amex points opens up a whole new world of travel.
+It's not quite as simple as using your points toward a great flight deal, but the ability to transfer American Express points opens up a whole new world of travel.
 Use this guide to maximize those Amex points.